olivercaine/react-redux-starter-kit-extended/recipes/How to run this app on Heroku.md

 Running in Production mode requires a bunch of devDependencies.
 To get them add the following to package.json->scripts:
 `heroku-prebuild": "npm install --dev"`

+Then you need to setup a remote on Heroku.
+To do this run:
+"bach/Create Heroku remote for this branch.sh"
+and Bitbucket will push to this remote after build (see bitbucket-pipelines.yml).